 Solubility was determined according to the method proposed by [25].
 The water-soluble fraction was obtained using a simple water extraction (flour to distilled water 1:10), with constant stirring (150 rpm).
-The extracts was centrifuged for 10 minutes at 5,000 rpm and the supernatant was separated and filtered through filter paper Whatman No. 1 in a 100 ml measuring flask and finally dilute with distilled water to the mark.
+The extracts waswere centrifuged for 10 minutes at 5,000 rpm and the supernatant was separated and filtered through filter paper.
+Whatman No. 1 filter paper in a 100 ml measuring flask and-which was thenfinally diluted with distilled water to the mark.
 Aliquots of extract was used for determination of soluble protein by semi-micro Kjeldahl method [26].
-The determinations was carried out in triplicate.
+The determinations waswere carried out in triplicate.
 Soluble protein was calculated as percent of total protein of sample.